honeycombio/refinery/README.md

 ### Builds

-Samproxy is built by [Travis-CI](https://travis-ci.org/honeycombio/samproxy).
-Build artifacts are uploaded to S3 and available for download.
-The download URL is listed at the bottom of the build record.
+Samproxy is built by [CircleCI](https://circleci.com/gh/honeycombio/samproxy).
+Released versions of samproxy are available via Github under the Releases tab.

 ## Configuration